 A: Public transport is overall very good.
-There are trains, trams and underground system, buses and taxis.
-You don’t need a car in Brussels itself, and in fact it could be a liability in some neighbourhoods; it is slower than public transport at busy times and parking can be very difficult.
+There are trains, trams and an underground system, buses and taxis.
+You don’t need a car in Brussels itself, and in fact, it could be a liability in some neighbourhoods; it is slower than public transport at busy times, and parking can be very difficult.

 About living in Brussels

 Q: Which are the best places/suburbs to live in Brussels as an expat?

 A: It depends on where you are going to be working.
 There are a lot of expats in Brussels, and they seem to be fairly widely spread over the city.
 The EU area around Schuman is obviously great if you work there; it’s not too far from the centre of the city too; public transport is good.
 It can be very quiet at the weekend though.

 Q: How do you rate the standard of housing in Brussels?